nebosite/hompag/README.md

 To create a new widget, drag a box in the open area, then select the type of widget you want.

+To make it your permanent home page:

+1. Set your browser home page to http://localhost:8101/myhomepage
+2. Optional, install a tab changer in your browser and set all new tabs to open the same page as your home page.

 ## **How to dev**